castorr/Chatbot/README.md

 > If all else failed it might be MSI afterburner

 - First check if the bot does launch with MSI turned off (If it does not it is a different problem and this solution is not for you) With the bot closed and afterburner open, go into afterburner `settings` > `User Interface` and make sure `Single tray icon mode` is `OFF`.
 Then go to your tray, right click `RivaTunerStatisticsServer`, and click `show`.
 Click `Add`, then find the Streamlabs `Chatbot.exe`.
 Making sure the Streamlabs Chatbot profile is selected, turn Application Detection Level to None.
 Open the chatbot and it should work fine now.

+## Minigames aren't working
+Minigames require you to enable currency before they can be used, this still applies even if the cost is 0.